Protection of Conscience Project

 Initiative Petition (2011-2012)

-Note: The following protection of conscience provisions are included in a bill to legalize assisted suicide in Massachusetts.
+The following protection of conscience provisions are included in a bill to legalize assisted suicide in Massachusetts.
 Although Section 1 of the bill states that participation in the procedure must be "entirely voluntary," participation is defined in Section 3(d)ii to exclude referral.
 Thus, the bill would, if enacted, support compulsory referral for assisted suicide.
 Section 3(d)ii D of the bill would also require objecting institutions not only to permit referral under Section 3(d)ii, but would require them to permit physicians in their facilities to contract for off-premises provision of assisted suicide.
-[Complete text of bill] [Administrator]
+[Administrator]

 An Initiative Petition